bmwcarit/ramses-composer-docs/advanced/modules/README.md

 ```

+Create a new LuaScript in the Scene Graph and add the LightControl script to it.
 Now the LightControl script will report errors, because you declared a module in the script file but didn't provide a module to the respective LuaScript object in Ramses Composer.
-To fix the
-error, go to the LuaScript's property page and you will now see a list of modules with one entry called 'light'.
+The error "Required LuaScriptModule 'light' is unassigned" will show up.
+To fix the error, go to the LuaScript's property page and you will now see a list property  called Modules with one entry called 'light'.
 Click and select
-the only module we have in the project - the light module.
+the only module we have in the project - the LightModule.

+Now the LightControl script will display another error.
+In order to fix it, give the light_id in the Property Browser of the LuaScript a value between 1 and 3

 Now the LuaScript is working again, but it essentially does the same thing as before - hardcodes its light properties.
 We included the new module as a dependency, but we are not using it yet.
 To use it, we can refer to all functions and data